spyhunter99/maven-pdf-plugin/readme.md

-# A hacked version of the Apache Maven PDF Plugin
+# A modified version of the Apache Maven PDF Plugin

 Primary deltas